- What will my anaesthetic cost?

 Pacific Anaesthesia's anaesthetists are committed to a sustainable private health care system and set their fees accordingly.
 The anaesthetic fee varies for each procedure, and is separate from the surgeon's and hospital's fees.
 This fee is calculated based on a number of factors including the length and nature of the procedure and anaesthetic as well as your general health.

 Some anaesthetic fees will be fully covered by your fund, while others will require you to pay a 'gap'.
 A 'gap' is the portion of the anaesthetic fee that is not covered by Medicare and your health fund.

 Q. How do I claim from my health fund?

-With the exception of NIB patients, we will claim all rebates on your behalf, meaning you won't have to put in a claim.
-It also means you will only need to pay the gap, rather than the full anaesthetic fee.
+With the exception of NIB and self-funded patients, we will claim all rebates on your behalf, meaning you will only need to pay the gap, rather than the full anaesthetic fee.

 Q. Why doesn't my health insurance cover my full anaesthetic fee?

 A gap exists because Medicare and health fund rebates over time have not risen in line with the costs of providing anaesthesia services.